c3lang/c3-web/docs/language-fundamentals/expressions.md

 ##### Limiting length

-It's possible to limit the length of included with the optional second parameter.
+It's possible to limit the length of what is included using the optional second parameter.

 ```c3
 char[4] my_data = $embed("foo.txt", 4);